spine/spine.site/app/views/docs/started.md

 Firstly, to make life easier, we're going to install [Spine.app](<%= docs_path("app") %>) and [Hem](<%= docs_path("hem") %>).
 Spine.app is a Spine application generator.
 It's not required to use Spine, but very useful all the same.
 Hem is bit like Bundler for JavaScript apps, see their respective guides for more information.

 If you haven't got them installed already, you'll need [Node](http://nodejs.org) and [npm](http://npmjs.org).
-Both project's sites include excellent installation instructions.
+Both projects' sites include excellent installation instructions.
 Now we can get on with installing the two npm modules we need, `spine.app` and `hem`:

     npm install -g spine.app hem